islam1912/frontEndBooksLand/README.md

 ### `npm install`

-for download all library we need for this this project.
+download all library we need for this this project.

 ### `npm start`